 - Tag an influencer who you featured in the post

 Share these updates to relevant niche Facebook groups, and your business’s Facebook page feed.

-Other areas you can share your post would be your Instagram, Twitter, LinkedIn and even Google My Business.
+Other areas you can share your post would be your Instagram, Twitter, LinkedIn and even Google Business Profile.

-Quick Tip: You can add posts for 7 days in Google My Business – great for local SEO.
+Quick Tip: You can add posts to your Google Business Profile – great for local SEO.